Included in this post:

 I grew up here.
 From my first eight years in the South, I remember well the all-black chain gangs slaving behind our property—overseen by Caucasian officers, shotguns at the ready.
 That sends kids a message.
 We also lived 10 years in the North.
 The prejudice was less obvious, but still palpable.
 I’ll never forget our mayor’s son.
 Comments and jokes about Jews and Blacks poured from his mouth like a malodorous effluent.
 (We were in the same Boy Scout troop.)
 It was offensive.
 I knew it was wrong.

 The more I interact with people globally, the more I am reminded that only a minority of humans are white.
-The more I study history, read (books like Just Mercy, Black Like Me, The Souls of Black Folk, Between the World and Me, Incidents in the Life of a Slave Girl, and White Fragility), and talk with all kinds of people, the more I realize the privilege to which I was born.
+The more I study history, read (books like Just Mercy, Black Like Me, The Souls of Black Folk, Between the World and Me, Incidents in the Life of a Slave Girl, White Fragility, and The Color of Law), and talk with all kinds of people, the more I realize the privilege to which I was born.
 I realize it’s not enough just to be kind to others.
 The Lord said, “From everyone who has been given much, much will be demanded” (Luke 12:48).
 Paul reminds us that "the kingdom of God is not a matter of talk, but of power" (1 Corinthians 4:20).

 Although I wouldn't say “I am racist,” I can easily say, “I have benefited from racial inequality.”